Schools and Teachers

 The museum is complemented by a wide range of cultural and leisure activities that run throughout the year.

-Check the monthly calendar in advance of the visit to find out more about the programme of guided tours and workshops.
+Check the quarterly calendar in advance of the visit to find out more about the programme of guided tours and workshops.

 In the Prehistory workshops visitors will become deer hunters, they will use prehistoric techniques to make fire and will even make hand stamps with pigments just like the ones used by the cave artists.